astormic/Camera_Characterisation/README.md

 # Camera characterisation

-_The practical measurements for characterising the camera for noise correction._
+_The practical measurements for characterising the camera for noise correction.
+I'm transferring details from my notebook to this but it takes time.
+Meanwhile, you can reach out if you want to comment on something or suggest an experiment._

 </header>